 Both landscape and heritage have been marginal and, at times, contentious areas of resource management for Greater Wellington.
-Councillors may recall, for example, the Regional Landscape Plan which was proposed, and then withdrawn, in the late 1990s.
+Members of Ara Tahi may recall, for example, the Regional Landscape Plan which was proposed, and then withdrawn, in the late 1990s.